 Good catches continue as water levels ease further.

-The river Tay in Perthshire Scotland continued to catch spring salmon at the end of last week despite continued unsettled weather.
-Catches returned as water levels at last receded after yet more mild weather and heavy rain.
-A run of spring salmon continued on the river as the water cleared and eased a bit.
-Most of the catch still came from Linn pool down but on Saturday more were caught further up river giving the middle beats renewed optimism for the coming week as fish spread in the system.
-The catches were especially heartening after the prolonged bad weather but were also better than last year for the time so hopefully it is a sign of another great spring for the river if the weather relents.
+The river Tay in Perthshire Scotland continued to catch spring salmon last week as water levels eased further.
+Catches were maintained as the river dropped steadily and the weather improved.
+A strong run of spring salmon continued on the river and there was the continued sign of some more bigger multi sea winter fish with more mid twenty pounds salmon landed.
+There were again good catches from around Stanley upwards but there were continued signs of fish spreading up river as catches improved in the middle and Upper River giving renewed optimism for the coming week.
+The catches were heartening and also better than last year for the time so hopefully it is a sign of another great spring for the river as the weather relents.

-This past week saw massive water most of the week due to mild weather caused by a large snowmelt and heavy rain.
-Conditions at last started to ease from Thursday and 22 spring salmon were registered mainly from the lower beats with others caught as well but not registered.
+This past week saw water levels ease most of the week due to better weather and improved conditions and over 110 spring salmon were registered from the river with others caught as well but not registered.